Arsenal vs Stoke City

 From the Britannia Stadium take the M6 southbound to join the M1.

 Continue southbound towards London, leaving the M1 at Junction 2 following A1 (Great North Way) towards North Circular Road East.

 Follow A1 (signposted City, Central London) and take second right onto A1 (Fallowden Way), then Archway onto the Holloway Road.

 After Holloway Road Tube Station on the right, take the next set of traffic lights and turn left into Hornsey Road - stadium is about 500 yards down this road.

-The closest usable London Underground stations are Arsenal Station and Finsbury Park Station, both of which are on the Piccadilly Line.
-From Arsenal Station, the ground is only a few minutes’ walk – on exiting the station, turn right and go onto Drayton Park Road.
+On exiting the station, turn right and go onto Drayton Park road.
 Take one of the bridges ahead which go over the railway line, and the stadium is ahead of you.

 BBC Radio London broadcast on 94.9FM while Capital Radio is on 95.8FM.